devoxa/next-i18next-compress/README.md

    supply a `i18nKey` manually, this will cause a runtime error.**

 2. If a key includes a namespace (like `ns:key`), the namespace will get lost during compression.
-   **This will cause a runtime error.** If you need this functionality, please submit a PR.
+   **This will cause a runtime error.** If you need this functionality, feel free to submit a PR!

 3. Calling `t` with a variable argument is not supported, use a string literal instead.
 This will throw an error during build.